umvar/Little-Man-Computer/README.md

 # LMC

-*LMC* Is an implementation of the Little Man Computer insturctional model in x86 Assembly.
-It models a simple von Neumann architecture computer.
+An implementation of the [Little Man Computer architecture](https://wikipedia.org/wiki/Little_man_computer) in x86 Assembly.